Greatest Tight Ends in NFL History

 He was drafted by the Chiefs after a strong season in 2012 and had three consecutive 1,000-yard receiving seasons from 2016 to 2018, along with three consecutive All-Pro selections.

 Kelce, who once had a reality dating show on E!, isn’t the only All-Pro in his family — older brother Jason, a center for the Eagles, is also a two-time All-Pro.
-Travis Kelce and Kansas City quarterback Patrick Mahomes have formed one of the greatest quarterback-receiver duos in NFL history, winning a Super Bowl in 2020 and making it back to the big game in 2021 and 2023.
+Travis Kelce and Kansas City quarterback Patrick Mahomes have formed one of the greatest quarterback-receiver duos in NFL history, winning a Super Bowl in the 2019-20 season and making it back to the big game three times since then.

 8. Jason Witten